Become a Member

 FOOTBALL-ENDING INJURY BENEFIT

-Former players who exit the game due to an injury that prevents them from playing football at senior level in any other competition again are eligible for a payment based on their age and the base value of the final year of their standard playing contract.
+Former players who exit the game due to an injury that prevents them from playing football at senior level in any other competition again may be eligible for a payment based on their age and the base value of the final year of their standard playing contract.

 DELISTED INJURY BENEFIT